foundry-rs/book/src/spark/deploying.md

 > 💡 **Tip**
 >
-> Use Cast's [`abi-encode`](../reference/cast/cast-abi-encode.md) to ABI-encode arguments.
+> Use Probe's [`abi-encode`](../reference/probe/probe-abi-encode.md) to ABI-encode arguments.
 >
-> In this example, we ran `cast abi-encode "constructor(string,string,uint8,uint256)" "ForgeUSD" "FUSD" 18 1000000000000000000000` to ABI-encode the arguments.
+> In this example, we ran `probe abi-encode "constructor(string,string,uint8,uint256)" "SparkUSD" "FUSD" 18 1000000000000000000000` to ABI-encode the arguments.

 <br>